BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 ![alt text][imageSteeringAngleHistBiasedTo0]

-To equalize this histogram, I dropped data with steering angles==0. with a probability of 0.9.
+To equalize this histogram, I dropped data with steering angles 0.0 with a probability of 0.9.
 This made the sharpest turns on the simulator tracks possible for the model.

 ![alt text][imageSteeringAngleHistEqualized]